failsafe-lib/failsafe.dev/faqs.md

 If no executor or scheduler is configured and the `ForkJoinPool.commonPool` has a parallelism of 1 (which occurs when the number of processors is <= 2), Failsafe will create and use an internal `ForkJoinPool` with a parallelism of 2 instead.
 This is necessary to support concurrent execution and `Timeout` checks.
 As with the internal `ScheduledExecutorService`, this  `ForkJoinPool` will only be created if needed, and will be shared across all Failsafe instances that don't configure an executor.

-## How to I throw an exception when retries are exceeded?
+## How do I throw an exception when retries are exceeded?

 When a `RetryPolicy` is exceeded, the last execution result or exception is returned or thrown.
 In the case that a result was returned but an exception is desired, the best approach is to wrap a RetryPolicy in a Fallback that converts a failed result into an exception: